 I’d say, if you can’t be bothered to write about a certain topic everyone else writes about because it bores you, then don’t.

-When I started writing things on the Internet about 13 years ago, it was mostly Photoshop and HTML/CSS tutorials.
+When I started writing things on the Internet around 2003, it was mostly Photoshop and HTML/CSS tutorials.
 I shared parts of my process that I knew well – the technical side – and a lot of people have found this very useful.
 That's what helped me get my first jobs in the design industry, and earn the street cred I still get to cash in on.

 The kinds of blogs I read nowadays are like that, as well.
 They talk about the why this thing works or doesn't work, not how to implement it.
 I can easily google the how part, because that’s what 99% of the industry focuses on.